 Sharon M. Leon is an Associate Professor of History at Michigan State University, where she is developing projects on digital public history and digital networking projects related to enslaved communities in Maryland.
+She is the director of the Omeka suite of web publishing platforms.
 She is a principle participant in MSU’s Consortium on Critical Diversity in a Digital Age Research initiative.
 Leon received her bachelors of arts degree in American Studies from Georgetown University in 1997 and her doctorate in American Studies from the University of Minnesota in 2004.
 Her first book, An Image of God: the Catholic Struggle with Eugenics, was published by University of Chicago Press (May 2013).
-Prior to joining the History Department at MSU, Leon spent over thirteen years in George Mason University’s History Department at the Roy Rosenzweig Center for History and New Media as Director of Public Projects, were she oversaw collaborations with library, museum, and archive partners from around the country, and served as a Director of the Omeka web publishing platform.
+Prior to joining the History Department at MSU, Leon spent over thirteen years in George Mason University’s History Department at the Roy Rosenzweig Center for History and New Media as Director of Public Projects, where she oversaw collaborations with library, museum, and archive partners from around the country.

 Research was conducted in the following collections, housed at the Booth Family Center for Special Collections at Georgetown University Library: